Winter Special Gift

-Winter Special Gift is the special winter album and second extended play by Chinese singer Lay (Zhang Yixing).
+Winter Special Gift is the special winter album and second extended play by Chinese rapper Lay (Zhang Yixing).
 It was released on December 22, 2017 in China by Tencent on the label's music apps, QQ Music, Kugou and Kuwo.
 The EP features six tracks in total, including single "Goodbye Christmas".

 Background and release

 On December 21, it was announced that Lay would release his second EP.
 Winter Special Gift was officially released on December 22, 2017 through music apps under label Tencent.
 The album was subsequently released in South Korea the next day on December 23, 2017.

 Gift to XBACK was written in 2015, prior to his debut as a solo artist.
 On December 15, Lay posted a video of himself performing the aforementioned song on Weibo in advance to the release of his album.

 Singles

 The music video of the lead song for the album, Goodbye Christmas was released together with the album on the same day.